Stories about Emotions

+A fantastic story about emotions.
 Being a rain cloud Cyril isn’t the most popular person to turn up.
 All he wants to see is a friendly face.
 Cyril feels unwanted and just wants to find a place to be accepted.
 This will resonate with many children that struggle to find a friendship or peer group.

 Sometimes I feel

 This is a big hardback book with lovely art work.
 Feelings are explored through the use of poetic verses.
 Each page features an animal as a simile for a feeling.
 Sometimes I feel is one of the best books I have found for teaching emotional literacy.